pychuang/ll-api/doc/source/guide-participant.rst

 	require participants to respond to a query within a few milliseconds.
 	The down side is that we only consider frequent (head) queries.

-Train and Test Queries
+Train and Test Queries |new|
 	Train queries are there for you to train your system on.
 Feedback is provided for these queries.
 Test queries on the other hand, are there to evaluate your system.
-For these queries, you can not change your runs during a testing period.
+For these queries, you can not change your runs during a testing period and you will not obtain feedback for test queries.
+Outcomes are computed per testing period for test queries.
+While for train queries, outcomes are continuously updated.

 No server required
 	Participants do not need to implement nor run a server for serving search